OhACD/web-automation-project/README.md

 # Web Automation Project

-This project provides a FastAPI-based API to automate login and price retrieval for the "Sauce Labs Backpack" product on the [SauceDemo](https://www.saucedemo.com/) website.
-It uses Playwright for browser automation and is designed for the SauceDemo website as part of an internship project for the General Services Department.
+This project automates login and price retrieval for the "Sauce Labs Backpack" product on the [SauceDemo](https://www.saucedemo.com/) website.
+It provides a FastAPI-based API and a standalone script, built for the General Services Department internship using Playwright for browser automation.

 ## Overview

 The project includes:
-- A FastAPI server (`app.py`) with a POST `/automate` endpoint to trigger automation.
+- `app.py`: FastAPI server with a POST `/automate` endpoint to trigger automation.
-- An automation script (`main.py`) that logs into SauceDemo, checks for the "Sauce Labs Backpack" product, and retrieves its price.
+- `main.py`: Standalone script with `run_automation` to log into SauceDemo and retrieve the product price.
-- A test client in `test_api.py` to call the API.
+- `test_api.py`: Test client to call the API.

 ## Prerequisites